sekilab/VehicleOrientationDataset/README.md

 ## Download Dataset

 The vehicle orientation dataset is hosted on AWS S3 (Asia-pacific, Tokyo) bucket.
 Since the overall size of the dataset is quite big (~100GB), we have split the vehicle orientation dataset into five parts for convenience of users.
 Part 1 to Part 4 together contain 200,000 images (50,000 x 4) and Part 5 has 13,714 images. <br>
-Please note that the annotations are provided in YOLO format style.
+Please note that the annotations are provided in YOLO format style [darknet](https://github.com/AlexeyAB/darknet).
 There is a `.txt`-file for each `.jpg`-image-file - in the same directory and with the same name.
 Each line contains the class and bounding box coordinates for a vehicle in the image.
 If there are multiple vehicles in the image, the number of lines will increase accordingly.

 `<object-class> <x_center> <y_center> <width> <height>`